-As president and CEO, Ken is responsible for setting Pepper Construction Company’s mission and strategic vision and allocating the company’s resources to meet those goals.
-Ken provides strategic oversight and support for every area of the company, making sure Pepper Illinois’ teams have the right opportunities and tools in place to excel.
+As president, Scot is responsible for setting Pepper Construction Company's mission and vision and allocating the resources required to achieve its goals.
+Scot provides strategic oversight and support for every area of the company, making sure Pepper Illinois’ teams have the right opportunities and tools in place to excel.
 Since joining the company in 1989, Scot has served in a variety of roles including overseeing Illinois operations, safety, marketing and Integrated Construction Services.

 As president of Pepper Indiana, Mike McCann is responsible for establishing the company's vision and strategy and empowering teams to incorporate our guiding principals into day-to-day processes.
 With a background in operations, he is passionate about safety and works closely with the senior management team to ensure Pepper Indiana maintains and grows its position as a leader in Indiana.
 Mike joined Pepper as a project manager in Chicago before moving to Indiana to oversee its operations in 1996.
 He holds a Bachelor of Science in Construction Engineering from Bradley University.